-An Application Analytics engine can track the following target types:
+An ExtremeAnalytics engine can track the following target types:

-- Client The end-point of a flow that has the client role for that connection. - Server The end-point of a flow that has the server role for that connection. - Application An application in Application Analytics, identified through layer 7 analysis (for example, Facebook). - Application Group Application categories, such as Cloud Computing or Social Networking. - Location The client's physical location on the network, based on its IP address.
-Network locations are used by Application Analytics to identify the physical location for the client of an application flow.
-For additional information, see Using Locations to Collect In-Network Traffic. - Device Family The kind of device determined for a client, such as Windows or iOS. - Profile An Extreme Access Control profile assigned to a client.
+- Client The end-point of a flow that has the client role for that connection. - Server The end-point of a flow that has the server role for that connection. - Application An application in ExtremeAnalytics, identified through layer 7 analysis (for example, Facebook). - Application Group Application categories, such as Cloud Computing or Social Networking. - Site The client's physical location on the network, based on its IP address.
+Sites are used by ExtremeAnalytics to identify the physical location for the client of an application flow. - Device Family The kind of device determined for a client, such as Windows or iOS. - Profile An ExtremeControl profile assigned to a client.